s1r0n/lightning-path/AI/index.md

 ## The Lightning Path Repository (LPR)

-The LPR houses the documentation, curriculum, and tools for implementing this knowledge system to support healing, connection, and planetary transformation.
+The LPR (this website) houses the documentation, curriculum, and tools for implementing this knowledge system to support healing, connection, and planetary transformation.

 This repository provides:
 - Canonical LP readings